 6 Tips For A Successful Tier 1 Entrepreneur Visa Applicant

 Your visa has been granted, and you are starting or taking over a UK business!
 However, a successful extension on the Tier 1 Entrepreneur Visa involves planning from the moment of entry to the day of renewal.
 We have observed the most effective habits in our successful clients’ Tier 1 Entrepreneur visa extensions.
-See below our top tips to ensure you have the right preparation:
+See below our top tips to ensure you have the right preparation.

-Be organised and maintain good record-keeping
+Be organised and maintain proper record keeping

 Keep a designated file for your extension documents.
 Put all original copies in the file, every so often review and add the necessary documents.
 You may find this a tedious task, but it is far quicker to do this regularly than to spend more time locating old letters 2 years later.

 Register as Self employed or The Director of your business

 You have 3 months from the date of entry if self employed and 6 months from date if you are the Director of your own company.
 Be wary when calculating the qualifying period.

 Not just any bank account – a business account.
 Try to avoid cash-in-hand expenses.
 This offers a clear trace of your money, how it has been invested and paid expenses – not to mention paying tax!